 Browned Pork Seasoned With Tarragon in a Prune-Wine Sauce

 There are some recipes where the poor and meager vocabulary of the human language fails to describe quite the richness and complexity of the dish.
-With this particular recipe, I find myself at a loss to explain this wonderfully savory, deep, rich flavor from the pork, pan-seared in butter and garlic after being seasoned with salt, pepper, tarragon, and breaded in flour, producing this wonderful complexion of delicate tastes that combine together in this strong, lusty, powerful, dish.
-But then adding on the thick sauce of carrots, mushrooms, prunes, wine, cream, in this rich brown sauce that avoids the excessive heaviness of its normal ilk with the prunes and cream, lightening it and providing a shining light of sweetness that so subtly alters it to something elegant and refreshing.
+With this particular recipe, I find myself at a loss to explain this wonderfully savory, deep, rich flavor from the pork, pan-seared in butter and garlic after being seasoned with salt, pepper, tarragon, and breaded in flour, producing this wonderful complexion of delicate tastes that combine together in this strong, lusty, powerful dish.
+But then adding on the thick sauce of carrots, mushrooms, prunes, wine, and cream in this rich brown sauce that avoids the excessive heaviness of its normal ilk with the prunes and cream, lightening it and providing a shining light of sweetness that so subtly alters it to something elegant and refreshing.
 The mixture of it all is such a pleasant and filling meal, it is hard to resist—served over a pleasant base like rice.
 It makes a truly wonderful meal for any occasion.

 This recipe is my own, although I did take some inspiration from Traditional Croatian Recipes, by Bruno Simonovic and Ivo Semencic.